wjfarm

 NBC4 on the Farm

-In Kids on the Farm, Media on June 29, 2011 at 7:18 pm
+In Kids on the Farm on June 29, 2011 at 7:18 pm

 Recently, Elaine Reyes of NBC4 came out to see our farm and chat with the kids a bit before school let out for the summer.
 Click on this link to see the full video on the NBC4 site.
 Our middle school kids turned a little uncharacteristically shy when the camera came on.
 Well, all except our resident arachnophobe.
 Not sure what I’m talking about?
 You didn’t click on the link, did you?